capacitor-community/firebase-crashlytics/README.md

 [Here](https://firebase.google.com/docs/crashlytics/force-a-crash) you can find more information on how to test the Firebase Crashlytics implementation.
 Among other things, you will find information on how to correctly [adjust the project's debug settings](https://firebase.google.com/docs/crashlytics/force-a-crash?platform=ios#adjust_your_projects_debug_settings) under iOS and how to [test it out](https://firebase.google.com/docs/crashlytics/force-a-crash?platform=ios#test_it_out).

+If you get obfuscated crash reports for iOS, make sure you have [initialized Crashlytics](https://firebase.google.com/docs/crashlytics/get-started?platform=ios#initialize-crashlytics)) correctly and take a look at [this](https://firebase.google.com/docs/crashlytics/get-deobfuscated-reports?platform=ios).

 ## Changelog